Community Corrections/Home Confinement

 - Mother Teresa Haven provides emergency shelter and supportive services to homeless adult males within Luzerne County.
 The program utilizes churches and temples throughout Luzerne County on q weekly rotating schedule to provide overnight shelter to this population.Transportation for clients to and from the designated shelter site is provided 7 days a week.Supportive services such as intake and assessment; job search and employment; referrals for transitional and permanent housing and counseling are available.To contact Mother Teresa Haven, please call 825-9948.

-- “Nativity Place” is the first Emergency Homeless Shelter for families in Northeastern PA.
+- Located in Lackawanna and Wayne Counties, “Nativity Place” is the first Emergency Homeless Shelter for families in Northeastern PA.
 The First Shelter apartment opened May 2007 in Scranton.
 The second apartment shelter is projected to open in June 2007.

 - The Mission of Shepherd’s Maternity House is to provide shelter, care, counseling, and education as an alternative to abortion for pregnant women ages 18 and older.